How We Can Make Lingerie Less Intimidating

 How we can change things

 Lingerie means different things to different people.
-We need to validate different preferences and priorities around lingerie like comfort, security, practicality, sexual and gender diversity as well as the huge spectrum of what beauty is (a crisp white cotton bra and undies is the pinnacle of feeling great for someone and that’s just as valid as a piece of couture corsetry).
-We can make lingerie less intimidating not just by marketing it in more diverse ways but also by talking about and acknowledging these lesser discussed wants, needs and loves.
+We need to validate different preferences and priorities around lingerie like comfort, security, practicality, sexual and gender diversity, as well as the huge spectrum of what beauty is (a crisp white cotton bra and undies is the pinnacle of feeling great for someone, and that’s just as valid as a piece of couture corsetry).
+We can make lingerie less intimidating not just by marketing it in more diverse ways, but also by talking about and acknowledging these less-often-discussed wants, needs, and loves.
 I know this would open up the world of lingerie to more women by giving them the confidence to feel their relationship with lingerie is valid.

 My biggest passion is helping women explore their lives through lingerie.
 While I still encourage every woman to keep an open mind about her lingerie possibilities (I’ve enticed more than one beige molded devotee into a sheer leopard print ensemble), I never ignore the needs and wants of a client.
 A well-fitting piece of lingerie that fulfills a woman’s needs, whatever they may be, will make her feel good — and that’s the beginning of a healthy and enthusiastic relationship with lingerie.
 There’s no one way to love lingerie, and that’s a conversation we can have more often with more people.